yodrew/darkroomretreat/manuscript/air.md

 &nbsp;

-This mounting design totally dampens vibration from the fan.
+This mounting design totally dampens vibration from the fan, which is already smooth and quiet.
 The silencer then absorbs the fan's airborne noise.
 It is inspired by studio microphones and tensegrity structures.
 The resulting module fits over any hole in the silencer.

 The design is fairly self-explanatory:

 - description
-	- a fan held in mid-air by a web of 4 concentric rings of rubber sprung by 4 sticks in the web's middle, hung on screw posts anchored in a wood base
+    - a fan suspended in a web of 4 concentric rings of rubber, extended with 4 sticks in the web's middle, stretched between 4 screw posts, anchored in a wood base
     - modular, fitting on or in silencer in any configuration
 - materials
     - base: 20 x 240 x 240 (center hole, 120 diameter).
-I suggest having a carpenter cut this for you to get a precisely round hole.
+Cut precisely with jigsaw or have a carpenter do it for you.
-    - case fan: 120mm
+    - case fan: 120mm (standard computer fan)
     - screws: 4@5 x 50 machine + 8 nuts, 16 washers
-	- wood sticks: 4@3 x 10 x 154
+    - wood sticks: 4@ 4 x 18 x 154
-	- rubber: (from bicycle inner tube) 4 strips, 1.5--2 thick, 15 wide.
-Lengths: 1@500, 2@660, 1@820
+    - rubber: 0.8-20mm thick, 15-40mm wide (depending on thickness; 1.5mm x 20 is best), 2560 long.
+Use inner tube of car, motorcycle, or bicycle wheel.
+Join two strips if necessary: overlap ends 30mm and staple together.
+It is tricky to work out distances between ties so that rubber has enough tension to suspend fan without too much movement.
+Start with these lengths: 800, 640, 640, 480
     - tie: wire, twist ties, zip ties, staples, or string
-	- base-fan gap: 0.5--1
+    - gap: 0.5--1 between base and fan
 - assembly
-	- overlap ends of each rubber strip into rings by 20mm and stapled once at first, 4 times after getting the lengths right.
-They should be barely stretched, just taut enough to suspend the fan.
+    - overlap ends of each rubber strip by 30mm.
+Staple them once at first, 4 times after getting the lengths right.
+They should be stretched taut enough to suspend the fan.
     - ties: connect each ring to the next
-	- trim rubber to 12mm width at screws
+    - trim rubber to 17mm width at screws
     - align fan directly over the hole in base.
 Gravity may pull it to one side or another.
 Tug on webbing to reposition it.
     - adjust base-fan gap with nuts and washers and tugging webbing.
     - screw base onto silencer over a hole in any position
     - keep wires clear of outer 3 rings to prevent them from transmitting vibration.

 ### power {#power-air}

 In my first major darkroom in Guatemala, I had no electricity.
-I survived on foraged fruit and meals with my friends, Josh and Nadia, and would spend my last quetzal (worth $0.12) on darkroom building materials.
+I survived on foraged fruit and meals with my friends, Josh and Nadia, spending my last quetzal (worth $0.12) on darkroom building materials.
 At first, to create a draft, I actually made lamps that burned cooking oil inside a lightproof chimney.
-It was a messy, unreliable, and labor-intensive process no one should ever repeat.
+It was a messy, unreliable, and labor-intensive process.
+No one should ever repeat it.
 But it worked long enough for my brain to make the leap to the 20th century and remember the existence of batteries.

 AA batteries made a quick and dirty solution.
 One night requires 4-8 batteries, alkaline or rechargeable.
 Connect them in series: positive end of one to negative end of the next.
+Voltage adds up like this.
 Each battery is 1.5V, so 4 batteries=6V.
 Some fans need 7V or 9V to start, thus 5 or 6 batteries.
 Increase fan speed by adding batteries to the pack, up to 8.
 Increase pack life by using bigger batteries or another series in parallel (fan wires contacting ends of both series).

 I was isolated and just learning.
 This simple discovery encouraged me after weeks of the absurdity of oil lamp-driven convective ventilation.
 However, changing batteries every day also quickly got to be a pain.
 So I bit the bullet and got a proper solar power system for less than $100: